okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/interaction-code/index.md

   > **Note:** A confidential client authenticates with the Authorization Server while a public client (like the Sign-In Widget) identifies itself to the Authorization Server.
 Both must provide the PKCE code challenge.

-* The Authorization Server sends the `interaction_handle` parameter in the body of a 200 error response to the client app.
+* The Authorization Server sends the `interaction_handle` parameter in the body of a response to the client app.

-  > **Note:** The `interaction_handle` is used to continue the interaction directly with the Authorization Server.
-This is why the client, either confidential or public, needs to be registered with the Authorization Server to perform this direct interaction.
+  > **Note:** The `interaction_handle` is used to continue the interaction directly with the Identity Engine.
+This is why the client, either confidential or public, needs to be registered with the Identity Engine to perform this direct interaction.

-* The client sends the `interaction_handle` to the Authorization Server in Identity Engine and in return, the Authorization Server sends any required remediation steps to the client.
-The client begins an interactive flow with the Authorization Server and the resource owner, handling any type of interaction required by the Authorization Server (the remedial information is provided by the user to the client).
+* The client sends the `interaction_handle` to the Identity Engine and in return, the Identity Engine sends any required remediation steps to the client.
+The client begins an interactive flow with the Identity Engine and the resource owner, handling any type of interaction required by the Identity Engine (the remedial information is provided by the user to the client).

-* When the remediation steps are completed, the Authorization Server sends back a success response and includes the `interaction_code` to the client.
+* When the remediation steps are completed, the Identity Engine sends back a success response and includes the `interaction_code` to the client.

   > **Note:** The Interaction Code has a maximum lifetime of 60 seconds.

-* The client sends the code verifier and the `interaction_code` to the `/${authServerId}/token` endpoint to exchange for tokens.
+* The client sends the code verifier and the `interaction_code` to the Authorization Server (`/${authServerId}/token` endpoint) to exchange for tokens.

   > **Note:** The `interaction_code` indicates that the client (and user) went through all of the necessary interactions and received a successful response from Identity Engine.